 Non-DOCX filing format requirements postponed (again)

-The highly unpopular surcharge for U.S. non-provisional utility patent applications in a non-DOCX file format has been postponed until June 30, 2023 [Update: this deadline has been again postponed beyond a previously-announced April 3, 2023 implementation deadline].
+The highly unpopular surcharge for U.S. non-provisional utility patent applications in a non-DOCX file format has been postponed until January 17, 2024 [Update: this deadline has been again postponed beyond a previously-announced April 3, 2023 and June 30, 2023 implementation deadlines].
 Although even when in effect this surcharge will not apply to PCT national phase entries, provisional applications, plant applications, or design applications.
-Additionally, the USPTO has extended a highly limited opportunity to file a back-up applicant-generated “Auxiliary PDF” version of an application filed in DOCX format through June 30, 2023, in order to potentially allow for later correction of USPTO-side conversion errors involving the DOCX version.
+Additionally, the USPTO has extended a highly limited opportunity to file a back-up applicant-generated “Auxiliary PDF” version of an application filed in DOCX format indefinitely, in order to potentially allow for later correction of USPTO-side conversion errors involving the DOCX version.
 These postponements and extensions are the result of many objections from U.S. patent practitioners and practitioner organizations.

 The non-DOCX surcharge is part of the USPTO’s plans to automate certain administrative tasks to reduce administrative overhead costs and staffing associated with legacy systems for processing application materials.
 While touted as providing benefits to applicants and practitioners, the reality is that there are no meaningful benefits to applicants or practitioners.
 But, alarmingly, the USPTO has pushed forward with its cost-cutting objectives despite substantial problems apparent with its new Patent Center platform used for DOCX format filings and its tendency to introduce errors.
 In effect, the USPTO has prioritized budgetary cost-cutting over maintaining the integrity of the contents of newly filed patent applications.
 This is what has troubled practitioners most of all.